-DIY ECG – How to Build an Electrocardiogram
+DIY EKG – How to Build an Electrocardiogram

 By Robin Mitchell

 The field of medicine has been radically changed thanks to the efforts of scientists and engineers.
 Scientists help to make new discoveries and develop new cures while engineers turn those discoveries into action.
-In this DIY Hacking project, we will build an ECG machine that detects heartbeats which can be helpful in medical diagnosis.
+In this DIY Hacking project, we will build an EKG machine (also known as an ECG or electrocardiogram machine) that detects heartbeats which can be helpful in medical diagnosis.

 WARNING! – THIS DEVICE IS CONNECTED ACROSS THE CHEST THAT CAN POTENTIALLY CAUSE HARM AND/OR DEATH UNDER FAULT CONDITIONS.
 This circuit should only be operated and built by those who are confident in the functionality of circuits and know what they are doing.